 where L{osct} denotes the level of employment in occupation o, sector s, country c, and year t.
-Using this approach, we are able to assign industry-specific information to each worker based on his/her two-digit level occupation.
+Using this approach, we are able to assign industry-specific information to each worker based on his or her two-digit level occupation.
 In particular, it allows us to measure how strongly a particular occupation (at the two-digit level) is exposed to robotisation.
 We also apply this mapping approach to the industry-level data on gross value added and capital investment (EU-KLEMS), and on global value chain participation (data from the Research Institute of Global Value Chains - UIBE GVC).
 The trade data (Comtrade) are aggregated and merged at the one-digit sector level to attenuate strong fluctuations in exports over the years.

 Finally, we classify workers into five groups according to the predominant task of their occupation: non-routine cognitive analytical, non-routine cognitive interpersonal, routine cognitive, routine manual, and non-routine manual physical.
-We thus follow Fonseca et al. (2018) and Lewandowski et al. (2020).
-First, we calculate the task content of occupations using the methodology of Acemoglu and Autor (2011), based on the Occupational Information Network (ONET) data, adapted to the European data by Hardy et al. (2018), who presented methodological details.6 Second, we allocate occupations to groups according to the task with the highest value.
+7 In doing so, we follow Fonseca, Lima, and Pereira (2018) and Lewandowski et al. (2020).
+First, we calculate the task content of occupations using the methodology of Acemoglu and Autor (2011), based on the Occupational Information Network (ONET) data, adapted to the European data by Hardy, Keister, and Lewandowski (2018) who present methodological details.8 Second, we allocate occupations to groups according to the task with the highest value.
 For instance, we classify an occupation as routine manual if the routine manual task intensity of that occupation is higher than the intensities of other task content measures; as routine cognitive if the routine cognitive task intensity is the highest; and so forth.
 The allocation of occupations to task groups is shown in Tables A3-4 in Appendix A. We keep these allocations constant to ensure comparability and exogeneity to robot adoption across countries.